-The macroinvertebrate communities of this reach of the river upstream of the WWTP discharge (and adjacent to the landfill) were of relatively high richness (23 to 30 taxa) and characterised by up to three 'highly sensitive' taxa [mayflies (extremely abundant Deleatidium; and Nesameletus) and hydraenid beetles]; four 'moderately sensitive' taxa [mayfly (Coloburiscus), elmid beetles, dobsonfly (Archichauliodes), and cranefly (Aphrophila)]; and two 'tolerant' taxa [net-building caddisfly (Aoteapsyche) and orthoclad midges].
-These dominant taxa were very similar to those dominant at the time of the previous summer survey (CF545) but one fewer in numbers of 'moderately sensitive' and 'tolerant' taxa.
-Generally, at the times of past summer surveys, a lower ratio of 'sensitive' to 'tolerant' taxa has characterised these communities associated with the extensive periphyton assemblages typical of the mid and lower reaches of Taranaki rivers and streams during periods of low recession flows.
-The presence of up to seven 'highly sensitive' taxa at these two sites within this surveyed reach of the river was indicative of relatively good preceding physicochemical water quality upstream and adjacent to the Stratford landfill and WWTP under summer, low recession flow conditions.
-MCI scores (106 and 103 units) reflected the significant proportion of 'sensitive taxa (63% and 61%) comprising the fauna at these sites, with these scores within 2 to 4 units of medians of previously recorded scores (Table 1).
-These scores were 9 units (site 1) and a significant 12 units (site 2) lower than scores predicted for sites at these altitudes (280 to 300 m asl) but 1 to 3 units higher than predicted for sites this distance from the National Park (12.9 to 13.6 km) in ringplain rivers (Stark & Fowles, 2009).
-These scores categorised these sites as having 'good' generic river health (TRC, 2012a) at the time of this summer survey, and not different to that expected under summer low flow conditions at these two sites (Figure 2).
-The very few significant differences in individual taxon abundances between sites (similar SQMCIs scores), together with a typical very small downstream decrease in MCI score, were indicative of no impacts of the adjacent closed landfill on the macroinvertebrate communities of this reach of the river.
+The macroinvertebrate communities of this reach of the river upstream of the WWTP discharge (and adjacent to the landfill) were of moderately high richness (22 to 37 taxa) and characterised by up to three 'highly sensitive' taxa [mayflies (extremely abundant Deleatidium; and Nesameletus) and hydraenid beetles]; up to five 'moderately sensitive' taxa [mayfly (Coloburiscus), elmid beetles, dobsonfly (Archichauliodes), free-living caddisfly (Costachorema), and cranefly (Aphrophila)]; and up to four 'tolerant' taxa [net-building caddisfly (Aoteapsyche), midges (orthoclads and Maoridiamesa), and sandfly (Austrosimulium)].
+These dominant taxa were very similar to those dominant at the time of the previous summer survey (CF575) but one more in number of 'moderately sensitive' and two more in number of 'tolerant' taxa.
+In comparison with spring surveys at the times of past summer surveys, a lower ratio of 'sensitive' to 'tolerant' taxa generally has characterised these communities associated with the extensive periphyton assemblages typical of the mid and lower reaches of Taranaki rivers and streams during periods of low recession flows.
+The presence of up to six 'highly sensitive' taxa at these two sites within this surveyed reach of the river was indicative of relatively good preceding physicochemical water quality upstream and adjacent to the Stratford landfill and WWTP under summer, low recession flow conditions.
+MCI scores (111 and 105 units) reflected the significant proportions of 'sensitive taxa (67% and 59%) comprising the fauna at these sites, with these scores within one unit of medians of previously recorded scores (Table 1).
+These scores were 4 units (site 1) and a 10 units (site 2) lower than scores predicted for sites at these altitudes (280 to 300 m asl) but 3 to 8 units higher than predicted for sites this distance from the National Park (12.9 to 13.6 km) in ringplain rivers (Stark & Fowles, 2009).
+These scores categorised these sites as having 'good' generic river health (TRC, 2014) at the time of this summer survey, and not different to that expected under summer low flow conditions at these two sites (Figure 2).
+The single significant difference in individual taxon abundance between sites (very similar SQMCIs scores), together with a typical relatively small downstream decrease in MCI score, were indicative of no recent impacts of the adjacent closed landfill on the macroinvertebrate communities of this reach of the river.